Functional renormalization group for extremely correlated electrons: Results

 \subsubsection{Quasi-particle weight and bandwidth}

 Figure~\ref{fig:ZofT} shows the temperature dependence of the quasi-particle weight $Z_{\bm{k}}$ evaluated at the nodal Fermi momentum $\bm{k}^*_F$ (i.e., the Fermi momentum on the high symmetry path $\Gamma \rightarrow M$ in the Brillouin zone) in the four different density regimes.
 For all densities, $Z_{\bm{k}}$ decreases significantly with decreasing temperature.
 For $ n < n_{ c , 2 } $, it however appears to converge to a finite value in the zero-temperature limit $ \beta t \to \infty $.
 In the ferromagnetic regimes for $ n \ge n_{ c , 2 } $ on the other hand, the quasi-particle weight drops drastically when the ferromagnetic susceptibility starts to grow exponentially; compare Fig.~\ref{fig:magsuz} (c).
-A similar, but much weaker downturn occurs for $ n = 0.56 $ in the stripe regime at the lowest temperatures available to us, where the ferromagnetic correlations likewise start to grow.

 We associate this with the transfer of spectral weight from the Fermi surface to the emerging negative-energy polaronic continuum that is visible in Figs.~\ref{fig:dampingn056multT} (c) and \ref{fig:dampingn085multT} (c).
-Extrapolating from this behavior, we speculate that at zero temperature the quasi-particle weight becomes very small \cite{Chiappe1993, Galan1992, Louis1993, Park2008, Dagotto1994, Deng2013} in the ferromagnetic state and may in fact vanish at half filling \cite{Galan1992, Louis1993, Dagotto1994}, while it remains finite but reduced in the stripe and paramagnetic states.
+Extrapolating from this behavior, we speculate that at zero temperature the quasi-particle weight becomes very small \cite{Chiappe1993, Galan1992, Louis1993, Park2008, Dagotto1994, Deng2013} in the high-density FM2 state and may in fact vanish at half filling \cite{Galan1992, Louis1993, Dagotto1994}, while it remains finite but reduced in the FM1, stripe and paramagnetic states.
 At elevated temperatures $ T \gtrsim 0.5 t $, the reduction of the nodal quasi-particle weight with increasing density moreover agrees quantitatively with extrapolations based on high-order numerical linked-cluster expansion \cite{Khatami2014}.

 The bandwidth $ W $ of single-particle electronic excitations is shown in Figs.~\ref{fig:bandwidthofn} (a) and (b) as function of temperature and density, respectively.
 We extract $ W $ via the positions of the maxima of the spectral functions $A(\bm{k},\omega)$ at the $\Gamma$- and $M$-points.
 For the latter, the significant broadening and the nearby negative-energy continuum introduce a noticeable dependence of the position of the maximum on the Pad\'{e} approximant, which somewhat reduces our numerical accuracy.